Saturday, July 30, 2022

 Traits of the Mythic Underworld

-The "Mythic Underworld" is a term popular in the OSR that I believe was coined by Jason Cone in Philotomy's Musings.
+The "Mythic Underworld" is a term popular in the OSR that was (probably) coined by Trent Smith and then popularized through an essay by Jason Cone in Philotomy's Musings.
 Cone argued that the rules of OD&D can be interpreted to suggest that the "dungeons" that adventurers delve into aren't really to be understood as real, logical spaces created by normal people or natural processes.
 Rather, they're more like a surreal, dreamlike, and hostile realm that runs on its own twisted logic, which might be inconsistent.
 It gives the referee some leeway to make a contrived, game-y, "funhouse" dungeon instead of stressing about accuracy or rationality.

 Much of what Cone describes are just traits of megadungeons, or even simply dungeons in general.
 Things like, "non-linear pathways" and "lots of connections between levels" aren't really mythic, they're just good level design.
 So, extracting from his original writings on the matter, here are the traits he identifies that are actually mythic (in my view):